carlcorsini/kodeco-capstone/README.md

-Sure!
-Here's a comprehensive README for your FindMyRadio app:

----

 # FindMyRadio

 FindMyRadio is a SwiftUI app that allows users to discover and listen to radio stations based on their location.
 The app features a map view, media player, radio station list, and a favorites section.